animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 ### No.

 However, the human's linear inertia is much weaker than the Earth's (lower mass means weaker inertia).
-So the Sun's acceleration actually affects the human more than it does the Earth.
+So the Sun's gravitational acceleration actually affects the human more than it does the Earth.
 And so the centripetal acceleration perhaps does turn out different...

 # Resolution